shanep-cs2/lesson04/README.md

 to be consistent from student to student in order to get grades back in a timely manner.
 If you do make changes that impact grading you will be awarded 0 points and given a chance to fix your code.

-While it is true that there is some creativity when programming you still have to follow basic API's that were defined years if not decades ago.
+While it is true that there is some creativity when programming you still have to follow basic APIs that were defined years if not decades ago.
 The assignments have been crafted in a particular way to ensure you meet the stated learning objectives.